XRM-OSS/Xrm-Templating-Language/README.md

 ### RecordUrl
 Returns the record urls of all entities or entity references that are passed as paramters.
 For this to work, you have to set a secure json configuration with property organizationUrl set to your organization's url.
+When using the XTL editor, this will be done automatically.
 By default, the URL will have the ref as link text as well.
 You can pass a configuration object with key `linkText` for defining a custom text to show link: `RecordUrl(PrimaryRecord(), { linkText: Value("name") })` (of course a normal string can be passed to linkText as well, the function call should just show the possibilities).
+Similar to the linkText, you can also pass an appId (since v3.2.0) as configuration, which allows you to open the record directly in UCI for example (The configuration object would look something like `{ appId: "deadbeef-b85c-4fda-80da-d2f63baf9d7a" }`.

 Example:
 ``` JavaScript